 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Composite Purchasing Managers’ Index (PMI) came in at 45.9 in August, down from July's 48.8.
+The au Jibun Bank Composite Purchasing Managers' Index (PMI) came in at 50.6 in July, down from June's 53.0.

 Core consumer prices—which exclude fresh food—increased 0.20% over the previous month in June, matching May's reading.